ypaulsussman/learning-log/src/pages/blog/Improving Adult Literacy Instruction.md

     - Learning a second language requires adjusting neural networks that support the first language.
     - Adjusting existing neural networks is very difficult, especially since those networks have been stabilized and are still successfully used in first language processing.
   - Age-related differences in working memory also may affect second language and literacy acquisition.

-- Even when basic decoding is mastered, readers can struggle depending on the
-  - particular type of text they are asked to read,
-  - their level of background knowledge or interest, and
-  - the task they are asked to do.

-- Comprehension involves interpreting the meaning of text using preexisting knowledge, beliefs, and opinions. (_The more one knows about a topic, the better one comprehends the material._)
-- Some basic processes have been shown to be affected by the cultural context in which an individual was raised, such as:
-  - categorization,
-  - perception of an object in relation to its background, and
-  - making causal attributes.
+  - Another age-based trend: older readers tend to rely more on recognizing a whole word as a unit instead of decoding it using phonics skills.

 ---

-### Future Research Directions
+## Directions for Future Research

-- In all `${quantitative research experiments that measure outcomes with standardized/researcher-developed tests}` to date, learner gains are small relative to the amount needed for someone to achieve levels of literacy required for functional literacy.
+- In all `${quantitative research experiments that measure outcomes with standardized/researcher-developed tests}` to date, learner gains are small relative to the amount needed for someone to achieve proficiency required for functional literacy.
 A priority for research, then, is to experiment with a variety of ways to more **fully engage learners for longer periods of time,** to get the adults to participate and persevere.
   - We should develop and test approaches that have been used with some success to motivate adherence to health promotion programs (_e.g., weight loss, smoking cessation_).
   - Reminder systems used in health care may also prove of benefit.
   - Because effective literacy is built up over thousands of hours, it is extremely worthwhile to include out-of-class practice opportunities in any program.